dannyduoying/JobRecommender/README.md

-# mas418finalproject
+# Job Recommender
-Welcome to our Job Scraper
+Welcome to our Job Recommender, a project started during MAS 418 Tools in Data Science.

+Authors:
+- Mariana, Dominique and Danny

 This Scraper currently has 2 functionalities: recommender and summarizer.
 It's built using Flask and can be deployed by running the flask app.